An efficient monolithic solution scheme for FE$^2$ problems: FE 2 -solution approaches

 The constituents of the overall stiffness matrix of \eqref{monolithic_linearization} can be identified as

 and

-The linear system is huge as it comprises the microscopic displacement vector $\underline{\hat{u}}$ for \emph{all} macroscopic integration points.
-Thus, it cannot be solved within a single step.
-As the microscopic nodal displacements are only weakly coupled with the overall system over the macro displacement gradient, they can be eliminated through static condensation.
+The linear system is generally huge as it comprises the microscopic displacement vector $\underline{\hat{u}}$ for \emph{all} macroscopic integration points.
+Thus, it is often hardly possible being solved within a single step.
+As the microscopic nodal displacements are only weakly coupled with the overall system over the macroscopic displacement gradient $\underline{H}_{\,\alpha}$, they can be eliminated through static condensation.
 Beginning with the second line of \eqref{monolithic_linearization}

 inserting \eqref{d_r_d_U} and breaking it down to a summation over the macroscopic integration points yields